josteink/tsviz/README.md

 ### python

-slnviz is written in Python and targets Python 3.
+tsviz is written in Python and targets Python 3.
 No additional modules needs to be installed.

 It seems to work with Python 2.7 as well, but that's not a supported target.